apaliavy/golangcodestyle/README.md

 Variable names in Go should be short rather than long.
 This is especially true for local variables with limited scope.
 Prefer `c` to `lineCount`.
 Prefer `i` to `sliceIndex`.

 The basic rule: the further from its declaration that a name is used, the more descriptive the name must be.
 For a method receiver, one or two letters is sufficient.
 Common variables such as loop indices and readers can be a single letter (`i`, `r`).
 More unusual things and global variables need more descriptive names.

+# Conclusion

+* If you are unsure about how to design something or how to handle errors in a specific case, have a look at the stdlib code - most of the time the go standard library is well written and designed.

+* If some kid of “solution”/approach is done in the stdlib it’s usually the right solution/approach.